-[The Review Committee may further specify under any requirement in VI.F.-VI.F.8.b)]
+[The Review Committee may further specify under any requirement in VI.F.-VI.F.8.a).(1)VI.F.8.b)]

-Background and Intent: This requirement has been modified to specify that clinical work done from home when a post-doctoral fellow is taking at-home call must count toward the 80-hour maximum weekly limit.
+Background and Intent: As noted in VI.F.1., This requirement has been modified to specify that clinical work done from home when a post-doctoral fellow is taking at-home call must count toward the 80-hour maximum weekly limit.
 This change acknowledges the often significant amount of time post-doctoral fellows devote to clinical activities when taking at-home call, and ensures that taking at-home call does not result in post-doctoral fellows routinely working more than 80 hours per week.
 At-home call activities that must be counted include responding to phone calls and other forms of communication, as well as documentation, such as entering notes in an electronic health record.
 Activities such as reading about the next day's case, studying, or research activities do not count toward the 80-hour weekly limit.